Great year, bad Sharpe? A note on the joint distribution of performance and risk-adjusted return: Introduction

 \section{Introduction}

 Of two investments with comparable returns, the one with lower volatility is more desirable.
 From this commonsense observation derives the notion of risk-adjusted returns as target for optimization.
-This logic is formalized in Markowitz's ``modern portfolio theory'', where a portfolio is considered efficient if it maximizes the Sharpe ratio (mean return)/(volatility).
-In practice, risk-adjusted performance measures, of which the Sharpe ratio is the most common, are routinely used to benchmark and select funds, compensate their managers, etc.
+This logic is formalized in Markowitz's ``modern portfolio theory'', wherein a portfolio is considered efficient if it maximizes the Sharpe ratio (mean return)/(volatility).
+In practice, Sharpe ratios or similar risk-adjusted performance measures are routinely used to benchmark and select funds, compensate their managers, etc.

 From a statistical perspective, the Sharpe ratio is simply the coefficient of variation of excess returns.
 Assuming returns with finite variance, its sampling distribution can be described with standard asymptotic theory \cite{loStatistics2002}.
 However, precisely because investors are focused on maximizing their Sharpe ratio, it interesting to ask not just about the center of its sampling distribution, but also about its tails.
 What kind of events lead to large deviations of the Sharpe ratio?